gnikyt/basic_shopify_api/README.md

   shop = client.rest("get", "/admin/api/shop.json", {"fields": "name,email"}})
   print(shop.response)
   print(shop.body["name"])

   # returns the following:
   # RestResult(
   #   response=The HTTPX response object,
   #   body=A dict of JSON response,
   #   errors=A dict of error response or None for no errors,
   #   status=The HTTP status code,
-  #   link=A RestLink object of next/previous pagination info
+  #   link=A RestLink object of next/previous pagination info,
+  #   retries=Number of retires for the request
   # )
 ```